Applied Human Sciences

 The approximately 600 AHS students play a big role in this academic quality by participating in the University Honors College and a variety of preprofessional organizations.

 Students in the Applied Human Sciences department have consistently been awarded top honors by the college and have been awarded not only local, but national and international scholarships and awards for their hard work.
-Students are well prepared for careers in a wide variety of fields and compete successfully for jobs around the globe.
+Students are well prepared for careers in a wide variety of fields and compete successfully in the global market.